exercism/v3/languages/julia/concepts/if-expressions/about.md

 If the boolean expression following the `if` evaluates to `false`, the first block of code is skipped and the second block is run.
 The program continues running at the first line of code after the `end` keyword.

-In cases where the second block of code would be just another `if`-statement, `elseif` allows us to avoid nesting `if`-statements within the block:
+In cases where the second block of code would be just another `if`-expression, `elseif` allows us to avoid nesting `if`-expressions within the block:

 ```julia
 julia> function dessert(fruit)